 Black Paint – I used Rust-Oleum Chalked Ultra Matte Paint (Charcoal)

-Orange Paint – I used Behr Premium Plus Ultra Exterior Satin Enamel (Bright Orange).
+Orange Paint – I used a Bright Orange paint.
 We had this leftover orange paint from painting our patio chairs but you could totally use craft paint!

 Paint Brushes – My favorite paint brush is the Wooster Shortcut but any paintbrush will do for this project.